How many of these ideas are you using?

 - How long will they have to wait?

 - Talk in the language of your audience

 - Write several versions, before you select your headline

-- It is OK to write long headlines as it only takes a moment to read them
+- It is OK to write long headlines as it only takes a moment to read them doesn’t it?

 - Study advertisement headlines

-- Avoid superlatives regarding your fantastic product
+- Avoid superlatives regarding your fantastic and amazing product or service

 - Help, don’t just sell